dtudk/omb/README.md

 - A FORTRAN compiler, currently auto-detecting GNU or Intel
-  - if support is needed for other compilers, please upon up an issue.
+  - if support is needed for other compilers, please open an issue.
 - A functional OpenMP implementation (>=4.5).
-  - if support is needed for older OpenMP implementations, please upon up an issue.
+  - if support is needed for older OpenMP implementations, please open an issue.

 That's it!